11 Smart Money Moves for Recent College Grads Trying to Figure Out Adulting

 Some deductions — taxes, Medicare and Social Security — aren’t optional.
 You’ll have a choice to make when it comes to others, like retirement contributions and various insurance plans.

 If you’re under 26, you can stay on your parents’ health insurance plan.
 But you may choose to opt into your own plan if you don’t live near your parents and all doctors in your area are out-of-network.
-You may also decide to have your own health insurance to ease your parents’ financial burden.

 The value in having disability insurance is that you’d be able to receive a portion of your income in the event that you weren’t able to work.
 This could cover short-term absences from work, like recovering from childbirth, or long-term absences, such as a serious injury.